kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

-## Real world examples ##
+## Real world examples of covariance and contravariance

 Covariance and contravariance is very common in functional style programming.
-Many APIs used by developers on a daily basis use variance annotations to make their types more flexible by allowing covariant and contravariant subtyping.
+Many libraries used by developers on a daily basis use variance annotations to make library types more flexible by allowing the use of covariant and contravariant subtyping.

 ### Function type (T) => R ###